 Object Mode StreamingObject Mode Streaming is also supported.
 In order to enable it set

-$streamObjectMode: true
+$streamObjectMode: trueinmeta.

-should be a stream, you cannot add any additional variables to the params
+Please note, the params should be a stream, you cannot add any additional variables to the params.
+Use the meta property to transfer additional data.

 Receiving a stream in a service